-In this lesson you can learn how to use pivot tables in Excel.
+In this lesson, you will learn how to use pivot tables in Excel.

-Pivot table is a powerful analytical tool in the form of a table.
-The biggest advantage is that you are able to freely "rearrange" data.
-Thanks to it you can see in our data trends, patterns and comparisons that are difficult to find by browsing them manually.
-It is indispensable in creating summaries and reports, which is why many employers are looking for people who can use them.
+The Pivot table is a powerful analytical tool in the form of a table.
+The biggest advantage is that you are able to freely 'rearrange' data.
+Thanks to it, you can see in our data trends, patterns, and comparisons that are difficult to find by browsing them manually.
+They are indispensable in creating summaries and reports, which is why many employers are looking for people who can use them.

-Before you start creating a Pivot Table, you should verify that the data you analyze is properly organized.
+Before you start creating a Pivot Table, you should verify that the data you are analyzing is properly organized.
 Things you should check:

-- Column headings – if they are unique, placed at the very top, in one single row.
-Also columns can't be empty
+- Column headings - if they are unique, they are placed at the very top, in a single row.
+Columns can't be empty.

-- Separation - the data to be analysed shall be separated from the others by at least one empty column and one empty row
+- Separation - the data to be analyzed should be separated from the others by at least one empty column and one empty row.

 - Common parts - in order for the use of the Pivot Table to bring real benefits, at least in some columns there should be repeated elements – according to these elements can be grouped

-- Avoid empty rows – blank row will cause only part of the table to be used in the Pivot Table
+- Avoid empty rows - blank rows will cause only part of the table to be used in the Pivot Table.

-- One data type in a column – a Pivot Table performs some operations only on a specific data type (eg. only on dates or only on numbers).
-If you try to group dates and at least one cell will be another type, you won't be able to group them because of the type inconsistency
+- One data type in a column - the Pivot Table performs some operations only on a specific data type (e.g. only on dates or only on numbers).
+If you try to group dates and at least one cell will be another type, you won't be able to group them because of the type inconsistency.

-- Valid data type in a column – sometimes the data looks correct, but it is not at all.
-Be careful especially after getting data from external source.
-Make sure that numbers are real number and not a text.
-It matters because Excel is not able to sum texts
+- Valid data type in a column - sometimes the data looks correct, but it is not at all.
+Be careful, especially after getting data from an external source.
+Make sure that the numbers are real numbers and not text.
+It matters because Excel is not able to sum up text.

 - Subtotals are not allowed.
 Make sure your table does not contain them and any rows with a summary of parts of the data.

-I have prepared the sample sales data in the imaginary company and use it as an example.
+I have prepared sample sales data for an imaginary company and used it as an example.

 - sales manager